Who is a Dietitian?

 A dietitian is a licensed professional who develops meal plans for people with different requirements if they want to lose or gain weight a dietitian plans out a healthy way to achieve the goal taking both the budget and the clients’ preferences into account.

 After assessing the problem, providing counselling as well as making a meal plan the job of a dietitian is not over.
 He or she must evaluate the results of the meal plans made.
 If the desired results are not obtained, the dietitian changes the meal plan according to the need of the patient to achieve the desired goal.

 The job of a dietitian primarily aims at promoting better nutrition to people.
 They speak with groups of people about the importance of proper diet, nutrition, and the relationship between good eating habits and preventing specific diseases in a person’s life by simply taking care of one’s diet.

 Types of a Dietitian

-Food dervice: Many big companies, organisations or schools hire a food service dietician.
-The job of a food service dietician is to take part in planning the food for a large number of people by keeping in mind that the nutritional requirements are matched in the diet plan made.
+Food dervice: Many big companies, organisations or schools hire a food service dietitian.
+The job of a food service dietitian is to take part in planning the food for a large number of people by keeping in mind that the nutritional requirements are matched in the diet plan made.

-Research dietitian: A research dietician is involved in research work that is related to diets, food, and nutrition.
+Research dietitian: A research dietitian is involved in research work that is related to diets, food, and nutrition.
 These researches are generally performed in hospitals and health centres for providing better nutritional plans for the patients.
-Different body types need different diet plans and such researches are done by a research dietician.
+Different body types need different diet plans and such researches are done by a research dietitian.

 What is the workplace/work environment of Dietitian like?